 Somatic narcissists derive a sense of superiority, entitlement, and self-worth from their perception of their physical bodies.
 They use their figures and the physical space around them to express their narcissistic traits.

-While somatic narcissists present with confidence in their beauty, strength, and fitness, they tend to obsess over their appearance and criticize the appearances of others, demonstrating an underlying insecurity and low self-esteem.
+While somatic narcissists present with confidence in their beauty, strength, and fitness, they tend to obsess over their appearance and criticize the appearance of others, demonstrating underlying insecurity and low self-esteem.
 Somatic narcissists may also achieve personal value and superiority from sex.
-However, sex is not necessary—as it is with sexual narcissists—in order for the somatic narcissist to build self-worth.
+However, sex is not necessary—as it is with sexual narcissists—for the somatic narcissist to build self-worth.

-Spiritual narcissists derive a sense of self-worth from both their own faith and their ability to control, manipulate, and influence others.
-This kind of narcissist uses their spirituality to hurt others by shaming, fear-mongering, or gaslighting.
-They will bring spirituality and faith into all conversations, judge others for their approach (or lack thereof) to spirituality, and use scripture to prove themselves right, ignoring instances in which it does not support their point of view.
+Spiritual narcissists derive self-worth from their faith and ability to control, manipulate, and influence others.
+This kind of narcissist uses their spirituality to hurt others by shaming, fear-mongering, or narcissistic gaslighting.
+They will bring spirituality and faith into all conversations, judge others for their spiritual approach (or lack thereof), and use scripture to prove themselves right, ignoring instances in which it does not support their point of view.

-While anyone can be a spiritual narcissist, they are most often people in positions of power, or those who have been through a major life transition and turned to spirituality to help them get through it.
+While anyone can be a spiritual narcissist, they are most commonly people in positions of power or those who have been through a major life transition and turned to spirituality to help them get through it.

 Communal narcissists are those who possess grandiose, inflated perceptions of themselves within a communal environment.8 They believe they have extraordinary potential and capability, often thinking of themselves as the best listeners, helpers, socializers, and charitable people on the planet.
 In reality, they are fairly hypocritical, as most of their focus centers on meeting their own intrinsic needs.